Housing Cooperative

 Business Case

-Upon completion of the building the rents collected will cover operation costs and loan repayments.
-As defined in dNM Statutes, once we have paid back our debts, all surplus will be used by the cooperative itself for improvements to the common good or invested in projects that share the same principles of collective home ownership, solidarity and sharing.
-In this way we will enable the housing cooperative movement to keep growing stronger!
+After the building is completed, the collected rent will be used to pay operational costs and repay loans.
+As stated in our statutes, surpluses will be used by the cooperative for improvements to the collective property or invested in projects with the same principles as dNM: collective ownership, solidarity, and sharing.
+In this way, we are making the cooperative movement in the Netherlands bigger and stronger.